 Information for Teachers

-When Marty and Sue Horn's son Brian deployed to Iraq, they sent him care packages every week.
-To their surprise, he asked for more, and explained that several members of his unit hadn't received any packages and he wanted to give them to his fellow soldiers.
+AnySoldier.com was founded by Marty and Sue Horn.
+When their son Brian deployed to Iraq, they sent him care packages every week.
+To their surprise, he asked for more and explained that several members of his unit hadn't received any packages.
+He wanted the additional packages to go to his fellow soldiers.

 More Than Care Packages

-Besides care packages, Any Solider, Inc. is involved in numerous other charitable activities.
-For example, they've conducted fund drives for wounded warriors, helped procure and import wheelchairs for disabled Afghani children, and assisted with a project that collected and shipped medical supplies and textbooks to the much-needed Iraqi medical system.
+In addition to care packages, Any Soldier, Inc. is involved in numerous charitable activities.
+For example, they've conducted fund drives for wounded warriors, helped procure and import wheelchairs for disabled Afghani children, and assisted with a project that collected and shipped medical supplies and textbooks to the Iraqi medical system.

 Any Soldier, Inc. is a registered 501(c)(3) nonprofit and is always seeking donations to help offset operating expenses.
-AnySoldier.com has helped over 2.5 million servicemembers since launching the site on August 17, 2003.
-(This number changes daily.
-To see an updated figure please go to their home page and select "Statistics of Our Contacts" from the dropdown menu under the "home" tab.)
+AnySoldier.com has helped millions of servicemembers since launching the site in August 2003.
+Donating money is a great way to help all of the current servicemembers served by the organization.